 In the computing context, it is apparent that ‘Cloud’ means very different things to different people so what is BEAR Cloud and what can it do?

-Built with a major investment by the University (including £2m for Life Sciences) and using some innovative technology, the Research Computing Team in IT Services operates the highly efficient, underpinning infrastructure and base services.
-The resources exclusively reserved for research in the life sciences are known as CaStLeS.
+Built with a major investment by the University (including part of a £2m investment for Life Sciences) and using some innovative technology, Advanced Research Computing operates the highly efficient, underpinning infrastructure and base services.
+An integral part of this infrastructure, the resources exclusively reserved for research in the life sciences are known as CaStLeS.
 BEAR Cloud retains the power of traditional HPC which will be familiar to users of BlueBEAR but adds to it the ability to create multiple virtual servers on demand; all co-existing on the same infrastructure.
 These servers can have different operating systems – different varieties of Linux for instance – and can be tailored for applications that have been developed for particular environments.
 There are currently no commercial cloud offerings that can compete with BEAR Cloud in terms of performance and integration with campus services.

 Who can use the service?